awsdocs/aws-control-tower-guide/doc_source/how-control-tower-works.md

 A guardrail is a high\-level rule that provides ongoing governance for your overall AWS environment\.
 Each guardrail enforces a single rule, and it's expressed in plain language\.
 Compliance needs evolve, and you can change the elective or strongly recommended guardrails that are in force, at any time, from the AWS Control Tower console\.
 Mandatory guardrails are always applied, and they can't be changed\.

 Preventive guardrails prevent actions from occurring\.
-For example, the **Disallow policy changes to log archive** guardrail prevents any IAM policy changes within the log archive shared account\.
+For example, the elective guardrail called **Disallow Changes to Bucket Policy for Amazon S3 Buckets** \(Previously called **Disallow Policy Changes to Log Archive**\) prevents any IAM policy changes within the log archive shared account\.
 Any attempt to perform a prevented action is denied and logged in CloudTrail\.
 The resource is also logged in AWS Config\.

 Detective guardrails detect specific events when they occur and log the action in CloudTrail\.
-For example, the **Enable encryption for EBS volumes attached to EC2 instances** detects if an unencrypted Amazon EBS volume is attached to an EC2 instance in your landing zone\.
+For example, the strongly recommended guardrail called **Enable encryption for EBS volumes attached to EC2 instances** detects whether an unencrypted Amazon EBS volume is attached to an EC2 instance in your landing zone\.

 ### Related Topics<a name="how-guardrails-related"></a>
 + [Guardrails in AWS Control Tower](guardrails.md)